 Rose-Lime Simple Syrup

-- Stir 1.5 cups of sugar into 1 cup of water until dissolved so it doesn't burn.
+- Stir 1.5 cups of sugar into 1 cup of water and the ¼ cup of rose water until dissolved so it doesn't burn.
 Let it come to a boil, then reduce it to a simmer for 2 minutes.

 - Remove from heat and add the lime juice.
 Let the simple syrup cool to room temperature or in the refrigerator until ready to use.